 Do Some Browsing On The Website

 If you are even questioning whether a shopping site is legit, do some browsing around.
 The first sign a site is fake is that the price is too good to be true, especially on tech.
 Also, see if the products featured have reviews.
 If the reviews are all 5-star or 1-star reviews, the site is most likely fake.
 Customers range in opinion and it is highly rare that a product is loved or hated that much.
-Click here to see other ways to spot a fake review.

 Use A Cell Phone Monitoring and Spy Software